 Will be adorned with the marks of a hundred blessings.

-Hearing their Dharma, one will speak it to others.
+Hearing their Dharma, they will speak it to others.

-One will also dream that one is a king
+They will also dream of being a king

 As well as fine objects of the five desires,